shot-codes/milkway-local/README.md

   - [ ] Update planet structure to reflect the corporate structure (as seen below)
   - [ ] Replace HTML content with native three text and geometries (This is to address issues on safari)
   - [ ] Change images out with logos
+  - [ ] Revamp materials definition/loading
+    - [ ] Perhaps just provide a color/set of colors instead of a materail index.
+Can be used for the emissive as well.

 - [ ] Sun